dockstore/dockstore/_docs/checker-workflows.md

 Updating the test input parameter files associated with a checker workflow version can be done the same way as with normal workflows.
 The only difference is that to get to the correct page in My Workflows you must go through the original tool or workflow, in My Tools and My Workflows respectively.

 ### From the CLI
-Like most commands, adding/removing test input parameter files to a checker workflow version can be done in a similar fashion as with normal workflows.
+Like most commands, adding/removing test input parameter files to a checker workflow version can be done in a similar fashion to normal workflows.
 No functionality is lost for this command.
 Run `dockstore checker test_parameter --help` for more information.

-`dockstore checker test_parameter --entry quay.io/agduncan94/my-md5sum --version master --add /checker-input-cwl.json`
+`dockstore checker test_parameter --entry quay.io/natalieeo/md5sum-checker --version master --add /checker-input-cwl.json`

 This will add the test parameter file [/checker-input-cwl.json](https://github.com/dockstore-testing/md5sum-checker/blob/master/checker-input-cwl.json) to the master version of the checker workflow.
 Though in our example we already added it when we added the checker workflow, so nothing will happen.